-Warren Buffett’s company likely to keep buying Occidental
+Buffett’s company likely to add to its stake in Occidental

 Berkshire’s Occidental purchases and a $20 billion investment in Chevron shares early this year allowed Buffett to capitalize on the surge in oil prices after Russia invaded Ukraine.

 Edward Jones analyst Jim Shanahan said he thinks it’s likely that Berkshire will keep buying Occidental shares when the price drops below $60 again.
-Shares are up 13% in just the past 30 days, and up 130% this year.
+The shares are up 13% in just the past 30 days, and up 130% this year.
 But he doesn’t think it’s likely that Berkshire will try to acquire the whole company unless Occidental shares fall significantly.

-CFRA Research analyst Cathy Seifert said she also expects Berkshire to keep buying, but she pointed out that Berkshire has committed to use $11.6 billion of its roughly $105 billion in cash later this year to purchase the Alleghany insurance conglomerate.
+CFRA Research analyst Cathy Seifert said she also expects Berkshire to keep buying, but she noted that Berkshire has committed to use $11.6 billion of its roughly $105 billion in cash later this year to purchase the Alleghany insurance conglomerate.

 In addition to Berkshire’s massive stake in Occidental’s common shares, it also holds $10 billion worth of preferred stock and warrants to buy another 83.9 million Occidental shares at $59.62 apiece.
 It picked up both of those in 2019 when it helped finance Occidental’s purchase of Anadarko.